k2view-academy/K2View-Academy/articles/99_fabric_infras/devops/04_cassandra_hardening.md

 ## Step 1 - Keys Generation

-1. Connect as **cassandra** user
+1. Connect as **cassandra** user.
-2. Run the `secure_cassandra.sh` file that generate the keys.
-It included with our supplied psackage or can be downloaded from [here](https://owncloud-bkp2.s3.amazonaws.com/adminoc/Utils/Hardening/secure_cassandra.sh).
+2. Run the `secure_cassandra.sh` file that generates the keys.
+This file is included within our supplied package or can be downloaded from [here](https://owncloud-bkp2.s3.amazonaws.com/adminoc/Utils/Hardening/secure_cassandra.sh).
 3. Stop Cassandra services before running the script.
     ```bash
     ## run: